MartinPerry/cyclone-detector/README.md

 # Input files
 This demo uses only single-channel grayscale images for the input.

-Since most of the NWP models have outputs in GRIB, we have provided a simple Python script `grib_to_png.py` to convert single-channel GRIB file to the grayscale image.
+Since most of the NWP models have outputs in GRIB or NetCDF, we have provided two simple Python script `grib_to_png.py` and `netcdf_to_png.py` to convert single-channel GRIB/NetCDF file to the grayscale image.

 *Usage:*
 Specify input file `--input_file`.
 Other parameters are optional.